Does Evidence Support The Claim That Adam’s Bridge (Rama’s Bridge) Is The Same One Described In Literature?

 By: Dr. Rita Louise

 Historians, archeologists and researchers into our distant past insist that civilized life began on the Earth about 5,000 years ago.
 They point to the fact that there is no hard evidence to support the existence of a preexisting culture prior to the rise of the Sumerians and the Egyptians.
 When alternative historians such as John Anthony West, Robert Schoch and Graham Hancock, propose that structures on the Giza plateau in Egypt may be far older than currently accepted, their claims are quickly dismissed.
-Unfortunately for us, no record exists of concerning the date of their construction so these complex masterpieces are placed in the generally accepted timeline of human development and culture.
+Unfortunately for us, no record exists of their construction.
+Thus, these complex masterpieces are placed in the generally accepted timeline of human development and culture.

 But what if there was evidence?
 What if a structure that was clearly identified in our written and oral traditions have been found?
 And what if the stories associated with that site put it clearly outside the generally accepted timeline?
 If an analysis of both the structure and the myth were done and they equally were supported by modern science, could it change the face of history, a history we held so dearly by current science?